wikimedia-research/Audiences-External_automatic_translation/README.md

 ```
 Please remember to add [http proxy variables](https://wikitech.wikimedia.org/wiki/HTTP_proxy) before running the notebook.
 And check the `/home/<username>/external-automatic-translation/notebook_update.log` file if you run into bugs.

+The `toledo_pageviews oozie job` folder contains code used to update the `toledo_pageviews` table on HDFS.
+It filters and aggregates data from `wmf.webrequest` on a daily basis to get the pageviews from external automatic translation services.
+Please refer to [wikitech](https://wikitech.wikimedia.org/wiki/Analytics/Systems/Cluster/Oozie) about how to deploy an oozie job.

 If you have any comments or questions, please leave your feedback in the ticket: https://phabricator.wikimedia.org/T212414